 The key to raising a child is making them your priority.
 They have to deeply feel that they matter to their parents.

-When they know they are truly loved, they will have the courage and confidence to meet the world without compromising on their core values.
+When they know they are truly loved, they will have the courage and confidence to meet the world without compromising their core values.

 Parenting is not about constantly struggling to be perfect or give them the best.
 It is about letting them be without us imposing our preconceived notions of who they should be.